KaranBhand/AWS-Secure-VPC-with-NAT-Scaling/README.md

 - **Scaling Issues**: Review Auto Scaling policies and check for any quota limitations on instance counts.

 ## Contributors
-- Project by [Your Name or Team Name]
+- Project by Karan Bhand

 ## License
 This project is licensed under the MIT License.